calmm-js/partial.lenses/README.md

 structures.

-The downside of allowing such special values as optics is that the internal implementation needs to be careful to deal with them at any point a user defined value needs to be interpreted as an optic.
+The downside of allowing such special values as optics is that the internal implementation needs to be careful to deal with them at any point a user given value needs to be interpreted as an optic.

 #### Treating an [array of optics as a composition](#L-compose) of optics